 The Catbird Hotel, River North

 Upon entering The Catbird Hotel, you might think you accidentally walked into a chic co-working space.
 Or the home of an influencer about to Instagram the hell out of their home.
 That’s how well-curated the midcentury decor and furniture is.
 The rooms come with a kitchen fully stocked with all the pans, plates and utensils you need — including the social media darling the Always Pan.
 With all the stylish and useful touches, you may never even want to leave your room.
-But you should, because there’s also a rooftop with a bar, fire pits and hot tub.
+But you should, because there’s also a great rooftop bar with fire pits and a hot tub.
 And the playroom is stocked with sports and fitness equipment, including bikes and fishing gear, and other items — like cameras and film — that you might want to borrow while you explore Denver and let your creative side go wild.

 The Crawford Hotel at Union Station, Lower Downtown

-Located right above Denver Union Station, The Crawford Hotel fuses modern decor and luxury with features authentic to the historic building.
+Located right above Denver Union Station in LoDo, The Crawford Hotel fuses modern decor and luxury with features authentic to the historic building.
 For example, the Pullman Rooms are modeled after 19th-century train sleeper cars, complete with vintage train advertisements adorning the walls.
 The Loft Rooms were made out of the original attic of the train station, so you’ll find exposed timber and brick and sloped ceilings.
 The in-room iPad and Nespresso machine are nice reminders that you’re actually staying in an upscale hotel.
 Also included in your stay: a daily scoop of ice cream at Milkbox Ice Creamery, a daily cup of coffee at PigTrain Coffee Co. and a daily craft beer in the Terminal Bar.
 You’ve really got everything you need, all in one building.

 Halcyon, Cherry Creek